 A recent example occurred in January 2022, when CERN scientists announced "evidence of X particles (opens in new tab) in the quark-gluon plasma produced in the Large Hadron Collider."
 Hiding behind that technospeak is the eye-popping fact that CERN succeeded in recreating a situation that hasn't occurred naturally since a few microseconds after the Big Bang.
-That particular study drew on pre-existing data from the LHC, the world's biggest particle accelerator, which has been undergoing a major upgrade since 2018.

 What is the Large Hadron Collider?